zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Fri 16 Aug 2019 09:04:06 PM Beijing`]
+1. The stream channel can finally flow smoothly.
+There should still be some bugs around.
+Still need sometime to get it stable.
+Congratulations!

 [`Sun 11 Aug 2019 07:11:55 PM Beijing`]
 1. FetchData works now.
 And moving on to the streaming data transfer over the tcp connection.
 I can see the light at the end of the tunnel...